NikolaiT/incolumitas/content/Security/detecting-brightdata.md

 Here [is a link]() to the [whatleaks.com](https://whatleaks.com/) results.

-#### Result: Various Browser Fingerprint are Static across Bot Samples
+#### Result: Various Browser Fingerprints are Static across Bot Samples

+The bot detection site [f.vision](http://f.vision/) has quite nice fingerprinting techniques.
+For that reason I will test if it is possible to detect
+[Brightdata's bot](https://brightdata.com/products/data-collector) with those fingerprints.
+Detection is possible if the following two properties hold:

+1. The fingerprints stay the same among independent bot samples
+2. Those fingerprints together have enough entropy

 | # | HSTS   | WEBGL            | CANVAS      | PLUGINS          | AUDIO            | CLIENT RECTS     | FONTS            |